 - Capital model: a model that captures the Bank's risk profile, based primarily on information gathered from the internal loss database, external data and scenarios.
-The main application of the model is to determine the economic capital for operational risk and the estimation of expected and stressed losses, which are used in the operational risk appetite. - Other specific tools to further analyse and manage operational risks include the assessment of new products and services, the management of business continuity plans, the review and update of the perimeter and quality review processes of the operational risk programme.
+The main application of the model is to determine the economic capital for operational risk and the estimation of expected and stressed losses, which are used in the operational risk appetite. - Other specific tools to further analyse and manage operational risks include assessing new products and services, managing business continuity plans, and updating the perimeter and quality review processes of the operational risk programme.